-Contact our office to set up an initial appointment.
+Contact our office to set up a free initial appointment.
 We can be reached online or by calling 334-275-4368.
 For general information about SSDI coverage and the process for collecting benefits, review our frequently asked questions below.

 Who is eligible for Social Security Disability Insurance (SSDI) benefits?

 Eligibility for SSDI is dependent upon the degree of disability that the applicant faces and to what degree that disability affects his or her ability to perform a job within the national economy.
 Your work history must be long enough to qualify for SSDI.
 If your work history is not long enough, you may still qualify for Supplemental Security Income (SSI), which would pay benefits to you.

 Can I continue working and still receive Social Security Disability benefits?

 In some cases, you can continue working and receive SSDI benefits, but these are complex situations.
 Contact us for more information.

 Is there a waiting period for collection of Social Security Disability benefits?

 Payments may initiate six months from the onset of your disability.
 Determining and demonstrating the onset date can be challenging.
 That is why it is important to contact us as soon as possible, so you can develop a detailed application that accurately describes when your disability began.

 There is no charge for attorney services from Marrell J. McNeal unless your case is successful.
 If you do win, a fee of 25% of past due wages is applied, with a maximum of $6,000.

 How long until I get a hearing if I’ve been denied benefits?